 The fragrance emitted by a candle.
 (See also cold and hot throw)

 An all natural wax made of soy beans.
 A clean burning wax that is a natural alternative to paraffin.

-When a wick does not make a full melt pool in a candle leaving a ring of unmelted wax on the sides.
+When a wick does not make a full melt pool and leaves a ring of unmelted wax on the inside of the vessel.